Ohio Office Staff

 Certifications: Red Cross First Aid, Adult CPR, PADI Open Water

-I’m from the UK and over the past year, I’ve been living the dream at the Madagascar Research and Conservation Institute, working as a Divemaster.
+I’m from the UK and was an Environmental Educator at Forfar last season.
+I’m excited to be back this season as an Educator and the Dive Operations Manager!
+My prior experience includes working at the Madagascar Research and Conservation Institute, as a Divemaster.
 My days were spent teaching volunteers about the marine ecosystem and leading daily reef surveys - basically, I got to dive into paradise every day!
-This summer, I switched things up and embraced the chilly waters of the UK.
-It was a shock to the system but has been truly rewarding, letting me advance my diving career while sharing my passion for diving and marine life.

 When I’m not underwater, you’ll likely find me with a camera in hand.
 My passion for videography took off while studying Film and TV Production at the University of East Anglia.
 With a background in environmental media marketing, I would love to use creative skills to inspire and educate others about the wonders of the ocean, sparking their curiosity and excitement for conservation.

-Certifications: Wilderness First Aid (WFA), PADI Divemaster, Reef Rescue Diver, DSD Leader, Lifeguard certification, EFR, O2 provider, First Aid
+Certifications: Wilderness First Aid (WFA), PADI Dive Instructor, Reef Rescue Diver, DSD Leader, Lifeguard certification, EFR, O2 provider, First Aid

-Certifications: PADI Divemaster, Reef Rescue Diver, Emergency First Responder (CPR/First Aid w/ AED), Wilderness First Aid (WFA)
+Certifications: PADI Dive Master, Reef Rescue Diver, Adult and Pediatric CPR/First Aid/AED, Wilderness First Aid (WFA)

 John Milligan, environmental educator